Secondary Fermentation Explained — When to Rack and How Long to Wait

 - The wine has begun to show some clarity near the surface

-If you’re hitting all four, rack.
-If your SG is still at 1.030 or above, wait another 24 to 48 hours and check again.
+Hit all four?
+Rack.
+Still reading 1.030 or above?
+Wait another 24 to 48 hours and check again.

 How Long Secondary Takes

-Probably should have opened with this section, honestly, because it’s the question I get asked the most: how long do I actually leave it in there?
+Probably should have opened with this section, honestly, because it’s the question I get asked more than anything else: how long does it actually stay in there?

 The minimum is 2 to 4 weeks.
-That’s the floor, not the target.
-Two weeks will get you a wine that’s technically done fermenting but hasn’t had enough time to develop or clarify properly.
+That’s the floor — not the target.
+Two weeks gives you something that’s technically done fermenting but hasn’t had the time to develop or clarify properly.
 Four weeks is better.
-Two to three months is where most wines really find themselves.
+Two to three months is where most wines actually find themselves.

-Here’s how you know secondary fermentation is complete — not probably complete, actually complete:
+Here’s how you know secondary is complete — not probably complete, actually complete:

-- Your specific gravity reads 0.998 or below on three consecutive measurements taken 24 hours apart
+- Specific gravity reads 0.998 or below on three consecutive measurements taken 24 hours apart

 - The airlock shows no bubbles for 60 seconds or more when you watch it